 The SCO monitors enrollment throughout the term.
 It is important to keep in contact with the SCO; adding classes, dropping classes or withdrawing from the term need to be reported to the VA.

 Generally, decreasing enrollment or withdrawing from school will result in an overpayment from the VA and will require the student to repay money received.
 The SCO can advise the student of the process with the VA.

-Yes!
-Federal financial aid is based on prior-prior year’s income, household size and enrollment status.
+Federal Financial Aid is based on prior-prior year’s income, household size and enrollment status.
 It is not affected by the student receiving veteran’s education benefits.